April 2024

 An older and simpler method of speeding up the rendering of multiple model instances is the libGDX concept of model caches.
 Normally, each model instance requires a draw call to be rendered.
 A draw call is the CPU giving an instruction to the CPU and the number of draw calls per frame is an important metric to keep in mind to obtain high frame rates.
 By grouping model instances into a model cache, many instances can be rendered using a single draw call.

 It turned out to be more efficient to render all the rocks every frame via a model cache, than to perform frustum culling to render only the rocks that are in view.
 This also solved another annoying problem from an early version: shadow popping.
-This would happen when a rock would disappear just to the left or right of the camera view and would be frustum culled.
-But then its shadow (which was still in view) would also instantly disappear.
+This would happen when a rock would be positioned just to the left or right of the camera view and therefore would be frustum culled.
+But then its shadow (which should be still in view) would also instantly disappear, which is incorrect.
 Without the model cache this would be hard to fix properly.

 The wind turbines masts were likewise also grouped into a model cache.
-The turbine blades could not be because they are moving.
+The turbine blades could not be combined into a model cache because they are rotating.

 Renderable Sorter